CharlyReux/evolvable-by-design-tutorial/tutorial.md

 #### More features

-These were of course simple changes, but the library allows for some convenient behaviors.
+These were of course simple changes, but the library allows our application to have convenient behaviors.

-For example, let's say the backend now provides a way to delete a user, in the openApi.json file, it would look like this
+For example, the backend provides a way to delete a user, as can be seen in the openApi.json file:

 ```yml
 /user: